RTEMS/gnu-mirror-gcc/gcc/config/rs6000/vsx.md

 ;; Mode attribute to give the suffix for the splat instruction (define_mode_attr VSX_SPLAT_SUFFIX [(V16QI "b") (V8HI "h")])

-;; Mode attribute to say whether to use GPRs or not for V2DI/V2DF vectors when ;; accessing the DI/DF component parts.
-DImode is likely to be in GPR ;; registers, while DFmode is likely to be in vector registers.
-If we allow ;; DFmode in GPRs without using telling the register allocator not to prefer ;; that, it gets 'creative', and tends to generate MTVSRDD to form vectors ;; instead of XXPERMDI
-(define_mode_attr VSX_gpr [(V2DF "!b") (DF "!b") (V2DI "b") (DI "b")])

 ;; Constants for creating unspecs
 (define_c_enum "unspec"
   [UNSPEC_VSX_CONCAT